The Four-Party Model

 └─────────────────┘ └─────────────────┘

-Four-Party vs Three-Party Model
+Four-Party vs Three-Party Model: Key Differences

 Before diving deeper, it's important to understand that not all card networks use the Four-Party Model.